-Innovative readings in critical theory at the intersection of spatial and social practices through the work of practitioners and poets.
+A set of innovative readings in critical theory at the intersection of spatial and social practices through the work of practitioners and poets.